 There are several viewpoints to witness and admire Gullfoss.
 The closest one to the parking lot is a short walk, with a wooden platform that is perched over the canyon.
 It gives an excellent view of both the upper and lower falls.
 There is also a viewpoint on land that stands directly over the upper falls to the west of the platform.
 It is a significant hike, and since our babies didn’t want to leave the car again, we missed out.
 Honestly, it was too cold for us too.

 This was our last stop on the tour, and we could barely make it out in the darkness.
 We had to position our car just so with the headlights shining directly where we wanted to see.
 Kerið Crater is a sunken, ancient volcanic crater, approximately 3,000 years old.
 The caldera is approximately 55 meters/180 feet deep, 170 meters/560 feet wide, and 270 meters/890 feet across.
 It was magnificent.

 ► For Kids: Well equipped with proper snow clothes, this is an exciting adventure!
 Truthfully, our kids missed everything except Strokkur because we did not come well equipped with proper clothes.
 Though we loved visiting in the winter, we imagine it is just as remarkable other times of the year.
 Kids can physically stand on two continents, they can see firsthand nature and geology at work, and they can place historical events with their surroundings.

 Have you toured the Golden Circle in Iceland?
 What time of year did you visit?
-Were you able to see more than four attractions?
-All nine?
-We’d love to hear about it!
+Be sure to check out Via Travelers awesome 2 day itinerary to make the most of your time in Reykjavik!

 ► Nap-Time Version: Our short tour of the Golden Circle in Iceland during the middle of winter.

 Driving in Iceland in winter is a little scary, to be honest, and definitely something you’ll want to check out if you plan on driving the Golden Circle and celebrating Christmas in Iceland like we did!